tarranprior/runebot/README.md

 ## Key Features
 - Search for items and equipment, activities, bosses and more directly on discord.
 - Display names, descriptions, images, properties, price trends etc. beautifully with embeds.
-- Get the most up to date information - directly from the official wiki.
+- Get the most up to date information - directly from the official api(s) and wiki.
 - Supports slash commands.
 - Data visualisation for displaying the latest trends.
 - User interface components (buttons, dropdowns etc.) for usability.